boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.calc/README.md

 3. mode: string, specifies the operation
 4. out: float64, the result

+!!! important
+    The operands have to be 'double' values (FLOAT64)!

 With the address values of in1 and in2 a subscription is started.
-Everytime when new values are published the value of out is recalculated.
+Every time when new values are published the value of out is recalculated.

 ___